Tired Brain, Low Mood? It Could Be Your Mitochondria

 Key Insights

-• The brain is one of the body’s most energy-dependent organs (6)
+• The brain is one of the body’s most energy-dependent organs, consuming approximately 20% of total ATP output (6)

 • Impaired mitochondrial function may contribute to mood and cognitive symptoms in some individuals (1-4)

-If persistent fatigue, brain fog, or low mood have not responded as expected to conventional approaches, a deeper evaluation may be appropriate.
+If chronic fatigue, brain fog, or low mood have not responded as expected to conventional approaches, a deeper functional evaluation may be appropriate.

 References